thachp/eventdbx-perf/README.md

 - **`Cannot find module 'pg'` (or similar)**: optional drivers are loaded at runtime.
 Install the relevant package (`npm install pg`, `npm install mssql`, etc.) or unset the corresponding environment variables to skip that backend.
+- **AVA/npm operation timeouts**: if long-running suites exceed the default timeout, re-run with a larger budget (for example `AVA_TIMEOUT=10m pnpm test --timeout=10m`) so AVA’s watchdog doesn’t abort the process mid-run.
 - **Postgres progress parser warnings about casts**: aggregate IDs are seeded as zero-padded strings and queries order lexicographically.
 If you still see warnings, ensure you are running the updated suite (no explicit casts remain).